With summer zucchinis growing in abundance this time of year, I am always looking for ways to use them outside of my go-to recipes.

 One of my favorite ways to eat zucchini is sautéed for just a few minutes with a little bit of olive oil, salt and pepper, and a pinch of red pepper flakes.
 Or if Im grilling burgers on the grill, I like to add a few zucchini spears for a healthier alternative to French fries.
 For those gigantic zucchinis that are commonly found at farmers markets or backyard gardens, zucchini bread is great to make and share.

 Last month, I had the privilege of experiencing a cooking class with Romney Steele of the infamous Big Sur restaurant, Nepenthe, in Northern California.
 During this hands-on class, 15 of us were paired in groups of two and in charge of cooking a farm-to-table recipe created by Chef Steele.
 We used only vegetables made available to us from the ranch garden.
 I was charged with preparing a zucchini and fennel soup which was a crowd favorite.
 It was flavorful and surprisingly rich considering the soup contained very little olive oil just enough to sauté the onions.

 Pureed with non-fat plain Greek yogurt, this soup had many layers of flavor working together harmoniously.
 I would have never have thought to pair fennel with mint, yet the two ingredients together provided a tantalizing taste with every spoonful.
 The two ingredients also made a beautiful garnish that looked fancy, which is always a nice touch to any meal.

 Today I am sharing with you an adapted version of the soup I made during the cooking class with Chef Steele.
 The soup serves six people as a starter course or can be enjoyed as a main course for three to four people.

-A great vegetarian zucchini recipe that is healthy, low in fat, and delicious.
+A great vegetarian zucchini fennel soup that is healthy, low in fat, and delicious.